-- 1. Equipment: Only gym shoes and soft-soled tennis shoes may be worn.
-For safety reasons, rubber cleats or metal spikes are prohibited. - 2.
+- 1. Equipment: Cleats ARE allowed on Nickerson (no metal) but are NOT allowed on New Balance Field.
+Please take extra care when sliding - 2.
 All catchers must wear a mask. - 3.
 All players must wear shirts while participating.

 Co-rec Rules: All of the above rules apply to co-rec teams with the following additions: